Academic Integrity and Student Responsibilities Rule

 Grades are submitted by faculty members immediately after the end of each course or term or when a grade change is made.
 Official grades are available online and will be posted on Northern on the Web for students to view and print unofficial copies usually within 10 days from the end of the semester.
 Students needing an official copy of their grades should do so by requesting an official college transcript.
 Grades are not available to students who have outstanding financial obligations to the College.
 Grades are not posted or provided via telephone to assure privacy.

 Grade changes can be made only by the course instructor.
-Grade changes must be made by the end of the next term in which the grade was received, excluding summer sessions, or by grade appeal or approval of the Registrar and the Vice President of Academic Affairs.
+Grade changes must be made by the end of the next term in which the grade was received, excluding summer sessions, or by grade appeal or approval of the Registrar and the Provost/Vice President of Academic Affairs.

 Transfer Credit.
 Based on official transcript information, credit for courses taken previously at other regionally accredited institutions are accepted and treated as if taken at WV Northern.
 Courses from unaccredited colleges are evaluated on an individual basis.
 Courses are evaluated toward the degree requirements at WVNCC; therefore, some transfer courses may meet degree requirements and others may count as electives.
 Courses taken at other WV public colleges and listed on the “Core Coursework Transfer Agreement ” will fulfill appropriate general education requirements.